-- Black or Green Tea: Encourage your bowels with caffeine, like coffee.
+- Black or Green Tea: Encourage your bowels with natural caffeine, similar to coffee.

 - Liquorice Root: It's anti-inflammatory and a popular choice for digestion.

-- Aloe: Aloe is anti-inflammatory and useful for producing bowel movements.
+- Aloe: Aloe is anti-inflammatory and useful for supporting bowel movements.

 - Slippery Elm: Helps flush out the bowels for better digestion.